Do you like stories? Stick around while you let me tell you a story about budgets.

-Scenario Two: Adelle and Matthew are starting a small business.
+Adelle and Matthew are starting a small business.
 They talked about this a few months ago and both agreed to put cash aside for start-up costs.
 It was written into their monthly budget.
 They will start out by getting essentials as the cash becomes available.

-QUESTIONS TO ASK: When we write things down are they more likely to happen?
+When we write things down are they more likely to happen?
 Can a written budget help clear things up when questions arise?

-- A budget is a stress-buster
+- A good Plan becomes a stress-buster

-- A budget helps you work as a team
+- Helps you work as a team

-- A budget makes you a more disciplined person
+- Makes you a more disciplined person

 There are fights, misunderstandings and hurt feelings that could all be avoided.
 Trust me……budgets are good for businesses and good for families.